twillisdev/twillisdev.github.io/README.md

 ## Biggest Lesson Learned:
+in 2021: In the words of Elon Musk, "know your fundamentals at the base of your tree before focusing on the branches". in 2020:
 If (my understanding of something is < 100%) { <br>
    console.log("Read the documentation!"); <br>
 } else { <br>